electron/electron/docs/api/global-shortcut.md

 silently fail.
 This behavior is intended by operating systems, since they don't want applications to fight for global shortcuts.

-The following accelerators will not be registered successfully on macOS 10.14 Mojave unless the app has been authorized as a [trusted accessibility client](https://developer.apple.com/library/archive/documentation/Accessibility/Conceptual/AccessibilityMacOSX/OSXAXTestingApps.html):
+The following accelerators will not be registered successfully on macOS 10.14 Mojave and macOS 10.15 Big Sur unless the app has been authorized as a [trusted accessibility client](https://developer.apple.com/library/archive/documentation/Accessibility/Conceptual/AccessibilityMacOSX/OSXAXTestingApps.html):

 * "Media Play/Pause"
 * "Media Next Track"
 * "Media Previous Track"
 * "Media Stop"
+* "Volume Up"
+* "Volume Down"
+* "Volume Mute"

 ### `globalShortcut.registerAll(accelerators, callback)`